MrdeckA/express-api-with-mysql/README.md

-# Express.JS API with MySQL Databse Starter Kit
+# Express.JS API with MySQL Database Starter Kit

-# Express API Starter Kit with MySQL and Sequelize
+## Express.JS API Starter Kit with MySQL and Sequelize

 This is an open-source starter kit for building an Express API with a MySQL database using the Sequelize ORM.
 It implements CRUD methods for a resource named Articles and follows the MVC architecture.